Strategy (game theory): Pure and mixed strategies

+A pure strategy provides a complete and deterministic plan for how a player will act in every possible situation in a game.
+It specifies exactly what action the player will take at each decision point, given any information they may have.
+A player's strategy set consists of all the pure strategies available to them.

+A mixed strategy is a probability distribution over the set of pure strategies.
+Rather than committing to a single course of action, the player randomizes among pure strategies according to specified probabilities.
+Mixed strategies are particularly useful in games where no pure strategy constitutes a best response, allowing players to avoid being predictable.
+Since the outcomes depend on probabilities, we refer to the resulting payoffs as expected payoffs.

-Of course, one can regard a pure strategy as a degenerate case of a mixed strategy, in which that particular pure strategy is selected with probability 1 and every other strategy with probability 0.
+A pure strategy can be viewed as a special case of a mixed strategy—one in which a single pure strategy is chosen with probability 1, and all others with probability 0.

-A totally mixed strategy is a mixed strategy in which the player assigns a strictly positive probability to every pure strategy.
-(Totally mixed strategies are important for equilibrium refinement such as trembling hand perfect equilibrium.)
+A totally mixed strategy is a mixed strategy in which every pure strategy in the player's strategy set is assigned a strictly positive probability—that is, no pure strategy is excluded or played with zero probability.
+This means the player randomizes across all of their options, never fully ruling any one out.
+Totally mixed strategies are important in some advanced game theory concepts like trembling hand perfect equilibrium, where the idea is to model players as occasionally making small mistakes.
+In that context, assigning positive probability to every strategy—even suboptimal ones—helps capture how players might still end up choosing them due to small "trembles" in decision-making.

 Mixed strategy

 Illustration

 In a soccer penalty kick, the kicker must choose whether to kick to the right or left side of the goal, and simultaneously the goalie must decide which way to block it.
 Also, the kicker has a direction they are best at shooting, which is left if they are right-footed.
 The matrix for the soccer game illustrates this situation, a simplified form of the game studied by Chiappori, Levitt, and Groseclose (2002).
 It assumes that if the goalie guesses correctly, the kick is blocked, which is set to the base payoff of 0 for both players.
 If the goalie guesses wrong, the kick is more likely to go in if it is to the left (payoffs of +2 for the kicker and -2 for the goalie) than if it is to the right (the lower payoff of +1 to kicker and -1 to goalie).

 This game has no pure-strategy equilibrium, because one player or the other would deviate from any profile of strategies—for example, (Left, Left) is not an equilibrium because the Kicker would deviate to Right and increase his payoff from 0 to 1.